CCeph/weather_web_app/README.md

 Style the autocomplete box and selections.

-Unfocus the search bar when a location is searched.
-(Make sure autocomplete doesn't show)

 Add frontend validation to forms.

 When search query does not result in a city, then handle the error properly.